 It’s not exactly what everyone wants to think about, but the reality is that we are only here temporarily.
 We only have a short amount of time here, and we’re very constantly encouraged to make the most of the time we have.
 However, one thing that often gets overlooked is what’s going to happen after we pass.
 Figuring out what you want to happen to your wealth and belongings after you die can seem like a complicated process to complete, but it doesn’t necessarily have to be.

 There’s more to Estate Planning than just simply a will.
-4 key documents will give you everything you need in planning for what happens after you pass.
+4 key documents can give you everything you need in planning for what happens after you pass.

 When you first start thinking about Estate Planning, often the first thing that comes to is a will.
 While this is a key document that you need for Estate Planning, there are actually 4 documents in total that you will need.